LucioBenzor/LucioBenzor.github.io/_posts/2020-10-10-Ransomware-Protection-With-The-Microsft-Security-Stack.md

 **If you're a new admin and need additional guidance on email security, Microsoft has a good primer [here](https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/protect-against-threats?view=o365-worldwide)**.

 Lets next deploy the whole suite of **Attack Surface Reduction rules** offered by Defender for Endpoint.
 Taking special attention that we know ahead of time we're blocking Macro's.
-Excel powerusers should be kept in mind for this deployment.
+Excel power users should be kept in mind for this deployment.

 |     Rule name                                                                                             |
 |-----------------------------------------------------------------------------------------------------------|